 "Systemic therapy" refers to any treatment that, after absorption, reaches the bloodstream and is therefore distributed across the body "system."
 Any drug that is taken by mouth, given as a suppository, injected under the skin, taken under the tongue, or directly infused through a blood vessel will eventually reach all body organs and tissues (including the skin), with the exception of the brain, which by design is protected by a specific "barrier."
 Systemic therapies are used in MF when skin-directed therapies aren't working well enough, are too difficult to apply, or the disease is advanced.
-Systemic therapies may be used alone or in combination, and are often used together with skin-directed therapies (for example using a pill to make you more sensitive to ultraviolet light therapy).
-Nearly all of the systemic therapies used in MF are considered "targeted" drugs, which means that they work in different ways than "traditional" or "standard" chemotherapy.
+Systemic therapies may be used alone or in combination, and are often used together with skin-directed therapies (for example, using a pill to make you more sensitive to ultraviolet light therapy).

-There are many examples of systemic therapies that are used in MF, including extracorporeal photopheresis, biologics (interferon, retinoids, and antibodies), and targeted therapy (histone deacetylases).
+There are many examples of systemic therapies that are used in MF, including extracorporeal photopheresis, targeted/biologic agents given by infusions (histone deacetylases and antibodies), oral medications (retinoids, and methotrexate), and subcutaneous injections (interferon).
 Traditional or standard chemotherapy, which would be used for other blood cancers, is only rarely used in MF because of severe side effects and a high rate of MF returning after treatment.